Observing hidden neuronal states in experiments: Experiments estimating hysteresis effects and blocking of voltage-gated sodium and calcium ion channels

-We hypothesized that the mismatch between the ascending and descending I-V relationships can be attributed to the activity of the slow inactivating sodium and calcium ion channels.
+We hypothesized that the mismatch between the ascending and descending I-V relationships can be attributed to the activity of the slowly inactivating sodium and calcium ion channels.
 These slowly inactivating sodium and calcium channels are active at the ascending ramp, whereas high depolarization at the descending ramp inactivates them such that they are ineffective and thus do not contribute to the S-shaped I-V relationship.
 It has previously been reported that persistent sodium channels are present in deep entorhinal cortex neurons, and that current through these channels can be detected even when the rate of membrane depolarization is very low~\cite{agrawal2001}.
 A prepulse to depolarized voltages inactivates persistent sodium channels of the neocortical neurons~\cite{fleidervish1996}.
 T-Type calcium channels are also known to produce the ``window'' currents due to the overlap of the activation and steady-state inactivation curves~\cite{amarillo2014}.
 In order to check this hypothesis we used QX314 (6 mM) and Cd$^{2+}$ (50 {\textmu}M), which are the blockers of the voltage-gated sodium and calcium ion channels, respectively.
-To quantify the effects of the applied substances on the mismatch between the ascending and descending I-V relationships we introduced the I-V slope ratio (Fig.\,\ref{fig:figS5} (c)).
+To quantify the effects of the applied substances on the mismatch between the ascending and descending I-V relationships we introduced the I-V slope ratio (Fig\,EC in S1 Text).
 It was calculated as the ratio of the minimal slope of the ascending I-V relationship to the slope of the descending I-V relationship at -35 mV.
-In control conditions, the I-V slope ratio was negative due to a strong mismatch between the I-V relationships (Fig.\,\ref{fig:figS5} (b,c), CTRL).
-When the pipette solution containing QX314 was used, the observed mismatch between the I-V relationships was much less pronounced (Fig.\,\ref{fig:figS5} (b), middle panel), resulting in the significantly higher I-V slope ratio.
-With QX314 in the pipette solution and Cd$^{2+}$ in the ACSF, both the ascending and descending I-V relationships were monotonically increasing functions (Fig.\,\ref{fig:figS5} (b), right panel), resulting in positive values of the I-V slope ratios.
+In control conditions, the I-V slope ratio was negative due to a strong mismatch between the I-V relationships (Fig\,EB and EC in S1 Text, CTRL).
+When the pipette solution containing QX314 was used, the observed mismatch between the I-V relationships was much less pronounced (Fig\,EB in S1 Text, middle panel), resulting in the significantly higher I-V slope ratio.
+With QX314 in the pipette solution and Cd$^{2+}$ in the ACSF, both the ascending and descending I-V relationships were monotonically increasing functions (Fig\,EB in S1 Text, right panel), resulting in positive values of the I-V slope ratios.
 The results obtained suggest that the negative slope of the ascending I-V relationship is mainly mediated by persistent sodium channels and to a lesser extent by voltage-gated calcium channels.
+To avoid inactivation of these channels by high depolarization all voltage-clamp runs in the main manuscript increase the hold voltage $\Vh$, and all current-clamp runs increase the hold current $\Ih$.